golovewkin/react-materialUI-firebase-starter/README.md

 3. Create Auth project inside your firebase project and set providers (email and Google)
 4. Create web app in your firebase project and get credentials
     1. Put your credentials in .env.example and rename it to .env
-    2. Create firestore database storage and 'users' collection
+    2. Create firestore database storage
-    3. Setup firestore rules (see firebase.rules.example)
 5. Change title in index.html and favicons
 6. Change name in package.json
 7. Get a server config from firebase (Project settings -> server config)
 8. Put your credential to /config/config.json considering config.example.json as an example
-9. run script to create an admin: node admin-create-script.js your-email and get your admin data
+9. run script to create an admin:
+   1. node admin-create-script.js your-email
+   2. Get your admin data id
+   3. Setup firestore rules (see firebase.rules.example)
 10. npm start
 11. Log in as an admin and create a user
 12. Setup your landing page